- Keep your appliance running at maximum efficiency (reduce energy bill).

 If you’ve noticed your dryer’s drying times increasing, if loads are very hot but still damp, or if you discover no lint on the lint screen, these are signs that it’s time to call the professionals right away.

 Maintaining your appliance is as simple as having it inspected and serviced by a certified professional once a year.
-They will ensure that it is safe and in proper working condition; they can also help you save on energy costs.
+A professional can ensure that your appliance is safe and in proper working condition while helping you save on energy costs.

 Click the link below to see a list of qualified dryer vent technicians!